 Giving her first public performance at age two playing Bartok, and commencing studies at the Sydney Conservatorium of Music four years later, Tamara gave her first orchestral performance at age eight.
 The youngest pianist to win ABC Young Performer of the Year at age 14, Tamara soon after toured Japan and the United States as cultural ambassador for Australia.
 In Australia she is the most awarded prizewinner at the Sydney Performing Arts Challenge, and has been recipient of the prestigious David Paul Landa Memorial Scholarship for pianists, and the Freedman Fellowship (2003) from the Music Council of Australia.
 Overseas, she has won international prizes in London, Italy and Greece.

 As a recording artist, Tamara has received three ARIA nominations and critical acclaim (“a perfect combination of artistry and virtuosity,” The Strad), with six solo albums all featuring in the classical charts.
-She has recorded with the New Zealand Symphony and the London Philharmonic Orchestra (under Matthias Bamert) for Chandos and Naxos.
+She has recorded with the New Zealand Symphony (James Judd) and the London Philharmonic Orchestra (Matthias Bamert) for Chandos and Naxos.

 Listen again: ABC Sunday Live, with Australian World Orchestra Trio (recorded live 15.9.13)